 This Telephone Advice Service is FREE to all of our Maintenance Contract Customers.

-Crays Fire are able to offer a fully comprehensive price of £13.00 per extinguisher.
+Crays Fire are able to offer a fully comprehensive fixed price per extinguisher.
 Although this seems slightly more expensive initially, the cost covers all labour and materials required to undertake the annual maintenance of the fire extinguishers in accordance with BS:5306:3:2009.
 This includes all security tags, labels and routine extinguisher re-charges / replacements required under the above standards.

 Therefore the only additional costs which may be incurred are for any replacements due to loss or damage of an Extinguisher, or to recharge an extinguisher following discharge by yourselves.
 In the long term this works out much cheaper for yourself and your clients.